-Levy and Dyché, in their book about Customer Data Integration mention four points that they say are the basic principles that anyone involved in long-term customer relationship eventually learns.
+Levy and Dyché, in their book about customer data integration mention four points that are the basic principles anyone involved in long-term customer relationship eventually learns.
 Each point closes with the statement:

 “they want you to stop asking the same questions over and over”

 This emphasises an important point about customer relations management.
 Business thinking has been making the move from product focus to average customer focus and then even further to specific customer focus.
 However, CRM technology has not kept pace fast enough in order to live up to its name and maintain a truly personal feeling relationship with the customer.

 From the customer’s perspective, there is a distinct capacity to discern when one is being communicated to by a series of unconnected accounts and systems, even when they belong to a single brand.
 This is where the case of “asking the same questions over and over” comes from and is an understandable cause of frustration.
 Additionally, this gives the impression of brand fragmentation, getting in the way of a single, unified presence and message that successful brands tend to present.

 Additionally, when a customer is working to resolve an issue, lack of a consolidated perspective across an organisation will typically see them being bounced between contacts and departments.
 Needless to say, having to repeatedly explain a situation will create a feeling of being double or triple handled, and inevitably lead to an inferior experience.
 This is all before even considering the wasted resources that come with sending duplicate communication.

 Customer Data Duplication and Fragmentation